BookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Signs of Terrible Twos

-While there’s no definitive list of signs that the terrible twos are hitting and every kid is different, these common clues can tip you off to the fact that your child has reached the terrible twos stage—even if she isn’t exactly 2 years old.
+While there’s no definitive list of signs that the terrible twos are hitting and every kid is different, these common clues can tip you off to the fact that your child has reached the terrible twos stage—even if they aren’t exactly 2 years old.

-Getting frustrated when their wishes aren’t fully understood.
-A common cause of those terrible twos temper tantrums is when a toddler gets frustrated that his caregiver can’t read his mind.
-For example, he may ask for water, only to break down in tears because you gave it to him in a red cup instead of a blue one.
+• Getting frustrated when their wishes aren’t fully understood.
+A common cause of those terrible twos temper tantrums is when a toddler gets frustrated that his caregiver can’t read their mind.
+For example, they may ask for water, only to break down in tears because you gave it to them in a red cup instead of a blue one.
 Once toddlers can communicate their needs better, the tantrums will start to ebb, Braun says.

-Kicking, biting or hitting.
+• Kicking, biting or hitting.
 Because toddlers may not have the words to express themselves and are still developing impulse control, they may lash out physically.
-As annoying as it is, terrible twos and hitting go hand in hand—but while it’s common, it’s a behavior that needs to be handled consistently in order to put a stop to it, Braun says.
-(See How to Deal With Terrible Twos).
+As frustrating as it is, terrible twos and hitting go hand in hand—but while it’s common, it’s a behavior that needs to be handled consistently in order to put a stop to it, Braun says.

 How Long Do the Terrible Twos Last?

-While it may seem like the stage will last forever, experts say the terrible twos behavior will ease up once your child is better able to understand rules, communicate what she wants and realize that the wrong color cup doesn’t mean the end of the world.
+While it may seem like the stage will last forever, experts say the terrible twos behavior will ease up once your child is better able to understand rules, communicate what they want and realize that the wrong color cup doesn’t mean the end of the world.

 That said, how long the terrible twos lasts depends in part on how you handle the behavior.
 “Children need to learn consistency, which means that everyone, including caregivers, are on the same page,” Jacobson says.
 Developing a strategy to deal with meltdowns, hitting or temper tantrums can ensure that the behavior will pass quickly.
 And the right strategy may be different for different kids.
 How to deal with the terrible twos depends on your child’s unique personality, as well as your approach to discipline.
 But there are tips experts agree tend to work best to put a stop to those terrible twos temper tantrums and help your child learn what’s acceptable behavior.